Val Chmerkovskiy Reportedly Spotted On Dating App Months Into Engagement To Jenna Johnson

 “If you’re active, potential suitors can see your profile,” a source said to Radar of the app.
 “So clearly he’s on there looking for action.”

-Chmerkovskiy and Johnson met when she joined the troupe of Dancing with the Stars in 2014 reported People Magazine.
-She won her first mirrorball trophy alongside skating pro-Adam Rippon for the show’s special athletes edition.
-Chmerkovskiy joined DWTS full-time in 2011 and has won a mirrorball two times; alongside actress Rumer Willis and Olympian Laurie Hernandez.
+Chmerkovskiy and Johnson met when she joined the troupe of Dancing with the Stars in 2014, reported People Magazine.
+She won her first mirrorball trophy alongside skating pro Adam Rippon for the show’s special athletes edition.
+Chmerkovskiy joined DWTS full-time in 2011 and has won a mirrorball two times alongside actress Rumer Willis and Olympian Laurie Hernandez.

 View this post on Instagram